Enea Bortolotti

-Enea Bortolotti (28 September 1896 – 22 June 1942) was an Italian mathematician born in Rome.
+Enea Bortolotti (28 September 1896 – 22 June 1942) was an Italian mathematician.

 Biography

 He graduated in mathematics in 1920 at the University of Pisa, where he was a student of Luigi Bianchi.
 He taught analytic and descriptive geometry at the Universities of Cagliari and Florence.
 He was mainly involved in differential geometry: he was a specialist in the theory of linear connections.